5 Declaration of Independence Videos for Kids

 Liberty’s Kids: The First Fourth of July

-PBS’s animated episode about fictional kids who experience the events surrounding the Declaration of Independence
+PBS’s animated episode about fictional kids in the past.
+The kids experience the events surrounding the Declaration of Independence.

 My Rating: age 8+

-Notes: Upper elementary students will love watching this, and learn a lot too!
+Notes: Upper elementary students will love watching this.
+And they will learn a lot too!
 The main downside?
 There are ads throughout the video.
-You could buy the episode for a few dollars from iTunes (Episode name: The First Fourth of July).
+To fix this you can buy the episode for a few dollars from iTunes (Episode name: The First Fourth of July).